cooler333/Highway/Docs/ModuleBuilder.md

 let mainViewController = MainBuilder().build()
 otherViewController.present(viewController, animated: true)
 ```
-4. Run app and tap on plus sign button.
+4. Run app and tap on "plus" button.
 Label will update from 0 to 1

 [Next: Middleware and asyncronious logic](Middleware.md)